Executive Building: 1975 bomb attack

-History from 1985 - 2016
+History from 1985–2016

-In February 1985, the South East Queensland Electricity Board industrial dispute led to a significant power outage in Brisbane city.
-However, the building's power remained active due to the presence of backup generator.
-Because of this, The Sydney Morning Herald referred to the building as “Sir Joh's citadel,” after lights in the former premiers office stayed on despite widespread power outages.
-During Sir Joh's tenure in the Executive Building, his office was located on the 14th floor with a secret stairwell that led to the cabinet room in the 13th floor—so he didn't have to leave by a lift.
-By the time of demolition, the stairwell and the 15th floor was boarded up.
-The Executive Building had many famous visitors and international politicians, which included Canadian singer Michael Bublé and President Mikhail Gorbachev.
+In February 1985, the South East Queensland Electricity Board industrial dispute led to widespread blackouts in Brisbane.
+However, the building's power remained active due to the presence of backup generators.
+The Sydney Morning Herald subsequently referred to the building as "Sir Joh's citadel", after lights in the premier's office stayed on despite the power outage.
+During Sir Joh's tenure in the Executive Building, his office was located on the 14th floor and featured a secret stairwell that led to the cabinet room on the 13th floor, so he didn't have to leave by the lifts.
+After the premier's office moved to the 15th floor, the stairwell was boarded up, and remained so until the building's demolition in 2017.
+The Executive Building received many celebrities and dignitaries over its lifetime, including Canadian singer Michael Bublé and former Soviet leader Mikhail Gorbachev.

-In 2015, the Labor Party was opposing the construction of 1 William St and the Queen's Wharf.
-However, this did not work, and the construction of both projects commenced.
-On 10 December, 2016, the building was officially closed, with tours held around the former building.
+In 2015, the Labor Party was opposed to the construction of 1 William Street and the Queen's Wharf development.
+However, both projects proceeded nonetheless.
+On 10 December 2016, the Executive Building was officially closed, with guided tours offered to the public prior to the commencement of demolition.

 Premiers

-The Executive Building housed the following premiers:
+Over its almost five-decade lifespan, the Executive Building hosted the following premiers: